Bushra-Mulla/blogy/README.md

 ## Future Features:
-- As a User, I should be able to share any articles via social networking like: twitter or Facebook
 - As a logged User, I should be able to replay on exist comments
+- As a logged in user, I should be able to edit own comments
+- As a logged in user, I should be able to delete own comments
+- As a logged in user, I should be able to get a notification when other comments on my posts
+- As a logged in user,  I should be able to subscribe to a selected author blog

 ## Collaborating
 - <a href= 'https://git.generalassemb.ly/ashwagzabani'>Ashwag Zabani</a>